Neonatal resuscitation training

 Research suggests that in institutions in Europe where Neonatal Resuscitation Program (NRP) training has taken place, the incidence of significant morbidities in the immediate newborn period may be reduced, even in countries where a severe shortage of equipment and supplies exists.
 (1)

 Healthcare professionals formally trained in resuscitation require additional input to maintain their competence in neonatal resuscitation.
-(1–3) To ensure infants in need of resuscitation have access to appropriate and qualified care, physicians, nurses and midwives should be routinely certified in neonatal basic life support.
+(1–3) To ensure infants in need of resuscitation have access to appropriate and qualified care, physicians, nurses and midwives should be frequently re-trained in neonatal basic life support.
+Ideally, training should be repeated at least once a year.
+(1)

 Benefits